Learning About Enhanced Recovery After Surgery (ERAS)

 How do you prepare for surgery?

-- Eat healthy foods in the week leading up to your surgery.
+• Eat healthy foods in the weeks leading up to your surgery.
+This includes a wide range of foods like grains, vegetables, fruits, and protein, such as lean meat and beans.
 Your doctor will tell you how long before surgery to stop eating.

-- Try to get more exercise in the weeks leading up to your surgery.
+• Try to get more exercise in the weeks before your surgery.
 Even a little walking can help.
 The better shape you are in, the sooner you are likely to recover.

-- Drink plenty of liquids.
+• Drink plenty of liquids.
+Your doctor may prescribe that you have a special sugary drink 2 to 3 hours before your surgery.
+This will give your body added energy.
 Your doctor will tell you when you should stop drinking liquids.

-- Do not smoke.
-Smoking can delay recovery.
+• Don’t smoke, vape, or use other tobacco or nicotine products.
+These things slow healing and recovery.
+Stop smoking for at least a month before surgery.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 What can you expect during your surgery?